 Several tests are recommended that may reduce the risk of diabetes-related health problems.
 The following tests are recommended on an annual basis:

-- Hemoglobin A1c Test
+- hemoglobin A1c

-- Dilated Eye Exam
+- · dilated eye exam

-- Urine Microalbumin Test
+- urine microalbumin

-- Physical examination including a foot exam at least twice a year
+- physical examination including a foot exam at least twice a year

 Please help our diabetic members get these important annual tests by contacting the member and scheduling an office visit.